xingyizhao/TAMPERS/README.md

 2.Using USE to compute the semantic similarity, we correct the code.
 In the TextFooler and bert-attack code, they forget to divide the angle between the two embedding by pi.
 The correct computation should be: **1 - arccos(cosine_similarity(u, v)) / pi**.
 See [here](https://math.stackexchange.com/questions/2874940/cosine-similarity-vs-angular-distance).

 ## Demo of results:
-We give a result for example, the result below is based on MR dataset.
-In our paper, we sampled**five different 1000 samples and take an average value as the final results**.
+We give a result for example(results are saved in attack_result), results below are based on MR dataset.
+In our paper, we sampled **five different 1000 samples and take an average value as the final results**.
 ![image](https://user-images.githubusercontent.com/90595479/201507041-68df97c5-edb4-4626-a94d-bd3f92d38d47.png)

 ## Citation: